mre/idiomatic-rust/README.md

 ## 📖 Articles and Books

+### 2021

+* [Wrapping errors in Rust](https://edgarluque.com/blog/wrapping-errors-in-rust) by [Edgar Luque](https://github.com/edg-l) - Wrapping `reqwest::Error` and a custom error type as an enum to make library usage easier.
+Also mentions [thiserror](https://github.com/dtolnay/thiserror) to automate that process.

 ### 2020

 * [Refactoring Rust Transpiled from C](https://immunant.com/blog/2020/09/transpiled_c_safety/) by [Per Larsen](https://github.com/thedataking) - Describes how to lift a C-project that was automatically converted to unsafe Rust with C2Rust to safer, more idiomatic Rust with some human intervention.